The 10 Worst Neighborhoods In Austin For 2022

 Then, we ranked each neighborhood in Austin, Texas for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Austin.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Austin.

 Summary: The Worst Neighborhoods Around Austin

-Well there you have it -- the worst of the neighborhoods in Austin with Montopolis landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Austin with Martin Luther King-Hwy 183 landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Austin aren't all bad.
-Crestview takes the cake as the best place to live in Austin.
+As mentioned earlier, the neighborhoods in Austin aren’t all bad.
+Downtown takes the cake as the best place to live in Austin.

 We ranked the neighborhoods from worst to best in the chart below.